Octopus minor

-There have been multiple findings concerning the physiological makeup of the O. minor.
-It has been shown to host a dangerous parasite, whilst also demonstrating the ability to adapt its morphology to wide-ranging environmental conditions.
+There have been multiple findings concerning the physiological makeup of O. minor.
+It has been shown to host a dangerous parasite, while also demonstrating the ability to adapt its morphology to a wide range of environmental conditions.
 These characteristics have increased interest in the species and its genome has been mapped.

-Anatomy
+Taxonomic status

+This species was published as one subgroup of the species, Polypus macropus var. minor Sasaki, 1920 by Madoka Sasaki, Japanese Malacologist.
+Later, he moved it to another species, Polypus variabilis Sasaki, 1929 var. minor Sasaki, 1920, to distinguish it from P. macropus (=Callistoctopus macropus).
+In 1965, Iwao Taki transferred the name to Octopus minor (Sasaki, 1920).
+Sometimes referred as Octopus' minor, because genus Octopus is paraphyletic.